rigelrozanski/dotfiles/README.md

 # RigeVIM

-_Customized Vim functionality for the .vimrc file_
+_Customized VIM functionality for the .vimrc file_

 ---